 In order to obtain a more distinct image inside of the particles, Focused ion beam (FIB) was used to cut off the particles.
-As shown in Figure S18, the inner is not porous. is.
-More HADDF images were obtained to identify the formation .
-As shown in Figure S19, when the size is around 50 nm, the outer layer doesn’t appear. this stage, we think Fe(CN)64- is the primary reactant to realize the K-rich structure.
+As shown in Figure S18, the inner is not porous.
+The contrast ratio inside and outside of the particles is obviously different.
+More HADDF images at different synthesis stages were obtained to identify the formation process.
+As shown in Figure S19, when the particle size is around 50 nm, the outer layer doesn’t appear.
+At this stage, we think Fe(CN)64- is the primary reactant to realize the K-rich structure.
 Due to the crystal shrink induced by K+, which can be proved by XRD results, the structure becomes more localization and eventually forms a ‘chaotic’ morphology.
-When the particle size is over 50 nm, the shell appears (as shown in Figure S9b).
-Fe(CN)63- as the reactant the particle growth nd .
-With the of K+, the shell turns to a shrink area, as marked by the yellow circle in Figure S9b.
+When the particle size is over 50 nm, the shell appears (as shown in Figure S19b).
+Fe(CN)63- as the reactant co-participates the particle growth along with Fe(CN)64-, and structural vacancies are successfully introduced into the outer layer.
+With the insertion of K+, the partial shell turns to a shrink area, as marked by the yellow circle in Figure S9b.
 This process happens over and over again.
 As shown in Figure S9c, some shell was preserved and eventually realized hierarchical nanoarchitecture.
 Energy-dispersive spectroscope (EDX) mapping results suggest a homogenous distribution of K, Mn, and Fe.
 Meanwhile, the reactant ratios of Fe(CN)63-/ Fe(CN)64- will significantly affect the morphology and structure of the final product.
 As shown in Figure S20, when changing the molar ratio of Fe(CN)63-/ Fe(CN)64- from 1/2 to 2/1, the outer shell thickens with a larger particle size.
 In addition, potassium citrate also plays a key role in particle growth.
-As shown in Figure S21, the particles is without enough potassium citrate.
+As shown in Figure S21, the growth of particles is rather limited without enough potassium citrate.